About Our Roosevelt Organ

 In 2013-14, the Roosevelt organ went through an 18-month restoration process.
 Morell and Associates Pipe Organs did all of the renovation work, removing all the pipes from the organ for cleaning and repair.
 The organ restoration was generously funded by Suzanne and David Hoover in memory of Virginia Anderson, Suzanne’s mother.
 Work was completed in the late summer of 2014, and the organ was rededicated in a special worship service on October 12, 2014.
 The generosity of Suzanne and David Hoover ensured the health of our organ for years to come, and also stands as a joyful celebration of Virginia Anderson’s life and legacy.

 This historic organ, located in the First United Methodist Church, Boulder, Colorado, has survived essentially unchanged to the present day.
 The instrument remains a fine example of American Victorian organ building.
 It was built for Grace Methodist Episcopal Church, Denver, in 1888, and reinstalled in First Methodist Church, Boulder, in 1960.

 The organ has 39 ranks, 34 stops, and 2114 pipes.
-Detailed information on the specifications can be found here.
+CLICK HERE for detailed information on the specifications of the organ.